wp-plugins/windowpress/readme.txt

 = 1.3 =
 *Release Date - 22nd July, 2015*

-* Added an option to wrap third-party adminbar menus into one 'Plugins' menu.
+* Added an option to wrap third-party admin bar menus into one 'Plugins' menu.
 * Fixed a bug where 'Preview Changes' button didn't trigger post autosave, causing to display post preview without the most recent changes applied.
 * Preview button/view changes button on the editor page will automatically open post preview in a new window.
-* Added preview button in the adminbar for drafts.
+* Added preview button in the admin bar for drafts.
 * Added a 'Preview: ' suffix to the title of post preview.
 * Middle and right mouse buttons clicks won't open new windows anymore.
-* Prevented adminbar overflow on mobiles in multisite installations.
+* Prevented admin bar overflow on mobiles in multisite installations.
 * Hover highlight for menu slide button.
 * WordPress 4.3 support confirmed.
 * Major change in javascript structure, accounting for better memory management.